 Belinda Evans and Sally Ross

 VCAL Provider – Narre Warren South P–12 College and Beaufort Secondary College

-The Closing the Gap project was a joint initiative between Narre Warren South P-12 College (NWS) Sally Ross and Beaufort Secondary College teacher Belinda Evans.
-They had long wanted to explore a city/rural partnership through VCAL to highlight the differences between the two places, as well as to explore the similarities between VCAL students and programs in different communities.
-The team had support and leadership, Sally and Belinda, as the VCAL leaders at NWS and Beaufort Secondary College (situated 50 kilometres from Ballarat) respectively, worked together to develop a program between the two schools.
+The Closing the Gap project was a joint initiative between Narre Warren South P–12 College (NWS) teacher Sally Ross and Beaufort Secondary College teacher Belinda Evans.
+They had long wanted to explore a city–rural partnership through VCAL to highlight the differences between the two places, and also explore the similarities between VCAL students and programs in different communities.
+The team had support and leadership: Sally and Belinda, as the VCAL leaders at NWS and Beaufort Secondary College (situated 50km from Ballarat) respectively, worked together to develop a program between the two schools.
 The goal was to close the gap between country and city, so that country students could develop an understanding of multicultural Australia, and city students could experience life in the country.

 Sally and Belinda worked cooperatively and with a sense of the importance of the opportunity that students from both schools were going to experience.
 In many ways this would prove to be a life-changing experience for many of the students from these totally different communities.
 Tolerance and harmony replaced ignorance and fear and helped to ‘close the gap’ between rural and suburban Victoria.

 At the conclusion of Closing the Gap, students from both schools agreed that whether they came from the city or the country, and despite all their apparent differences, they were still teenagers with a lot in common.
 City developed a new respect for country and country for city.
 The partnership has proven to be so successful that it will continue into the future.